-Infant Areas are located near Whole Foods Market Nature Explorers, and Water Works.
+Infant Areas are located near Whole Foods Market, Pet Vet, Water Works, and Sheridan's Books and Crannies.
 They are integrated into the exhibits so parents and caregivers will be able to stay with their infants and crawlers while keeping an eye on their older children in adjacent areas.

 Lockers are available at the front of the Museum.
 The fee is 25¢.